 Using special characters in queries

-In a query, special (that is, non-alphanumeric) characters either perform a particular action in specific contexts or are interpreted as a blank space character and are therefore ignored.
+In a query, special characters which are non-alphanumeric either perform a particular action in specific contexts or are interpreted as a blank space character and are therefore ignored.

 • Coveo doesn’t index special characters.
 Therefore, you can’t search for a special character or for a term containing a special character, such as an email address containing the @ character.
 You can, however, search for special characters in field values using advanced field queries.